Qt World Summit - Tokyo

 After multiple attempts using different algorithms and grid-fitting, I finally used Machine-Learning via TensorFlow.
 Training a model that included all these diverse users allowed real-time predictions to account for the variations in users, and provide highly accurate positions.

-ChargePoint RFTouch ChargePoint DevBlog
+ChargePoint RFTouch

 Qt-WebAssembly ChargePoint EV Charger Simulator